nodejs/node/doc/api.markdown

 ### process.setgid(id)

 Sets the group identity of the process.
 (See setgid(2).)
-This is the numerical group id, not the group name.
+This accepts either a numerical ID or a groupname string.
+If a groupname is specified, this method blocks while resolving it to a numerical ID.

     console.log('Current gid: ' + process.getgid());
     try {